Rocketman-Tech/ServerMap/README.md

 - [ ] Add list of un-scoped configuration profiles

 ## Disclaimer
 This code is ***extremely*** alpha test right now.
 There is a lot of functionality that needs to be added and the output is hideous.
-And while it uses get/read-only calls to the API, we still can't promise that it won't rise up and destroy all the humans or something.
+And while it uses get/read-only calls to the API, we still can't guarantee that it won't rise up and destroy all the humans or something.
 So... no promises, okay?